Samanaleee/Samanaleee/README.md

-# Hi there, I'm Samanaleee! 👋
+# Hi there, I'm Pawani Sakunika! 👋

 🎓 **I'm an HNDIT undergraguate student passionate about tech and creativity**